Recommendations – Waikiki and Oahu

 Activities – Again, there are too many to discuss.
 To see my recommendations from last year, click here.
 The free Hawaiian show offered each evening on Waikiki Beach is an excellent way to end the day.
 For spectacular views and to escape some of the crowds, be sure to visit the North Shore (via public bus or rental car).

 Restaurants – So many to choose from - frankly, they do not stay in business long if they don't meet public needs.
 My newest recommendation is Sansei Seafood Restaurant and Sushi Bar located on third floor of the Waikiki Beach Mariott.
 This is dining at its finest.
 The tempera fried ice cream was a perfect end to a perfect meal.
-Ask to be seated in Katie's server area.
 For more info, click here.

 Recommendations '07